Skip to content

 Program Overview

-The MLSC is pleased to announce that it is offering its 16th round of the Tax Incentive program.
+The MLSC is pleased to announce that it is launching a new cycle of its 16th round of the Tax Incentive program.
 The 2024 program is open to companies engaged in life sciences research and development, commercialization and manufacturing in Massachusetts.
 The program provides incentives to companies, of all sizes, looking to expand their efforts by creating new, long-term jobs in Massachusetts.

 Eligibility & Evaluation